Black Folks Southern Cabbage Recipe

 Equipment

-- Or, Cast iron skillet with lid
+- Large cast iron skillet or frying pan with a lid

 Ingredients